upvalue/meditations/README.md

     $ ./meditations serve --port 8080 --database sample.sqlite3 --migrate

+## API

+Meditations has an API to enable external programs to interact with it.
+Examples of external programs interacting with meditations might be:

+- A program that tracks internet usage and automatically adds a daily 'Internet' task with usage time
+- A phone/smartwatch run tracking program that adds or updates a daily 'Exercise' task with a comment reflecting run/location, statistics, and time spent

+For API documentation, see `habits/model.ts` for type definitions and `habits/api.ts` for API details.
+Note that any non-GET API method (POST, PUT, PATCH, DELETE) will cause a UI update to be sent to all connected clients.

 ## Dependencies

 - Go libraries: See Godeps/Godeps.json
 - JS libraries: See package.json
 - Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)
 - Browser: Meditations relies on modern browser features like `fetch,` and does not include polyfills.
-It is developed against the latest version of Chrome.
+It is developed against the latest version of Chrome, but should work on other evergreen browsers.

 ## Attribution